 I CAN'T WAIT TO HIKE AND TREK WITH THE DECATHLON TEAM AGAIN!

-Staring down at my shoes and wondering when I should head to Decathlon next and get the soft cushioned sole with the right grip, was not something I’d have realized had I not been made aware that I was using old-tech shoes all this time.
+Staring down at my shoes and wondering when I should head to Decathlon next and get the soft cushioned sole with the right grip, was not something I wouldn't have realized had I not been made aware that I was using old-tech shoes all this time.
 Did I know I should wear stretchable track pants for hikes?
 Nope.
 Or that each Decathlon product I wore had actually gone through an intensive series of trials before it hit the stores?
 Nope.
 Or that every team member no matter the hierarchy actually calls their boss “Coach”?
 (Which is too cool)

 CHECK OUR HIKING AND TREKKING RANGE